Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 *Prerequisite: Level 6+, A suit of armour (requires attunement)*

-While wearing this armour, a creature has resistance to one of the following damage types, which you choose when you infuse the item: acid, cold, fire, force, lightning, necrotic, poison, psychic, radiant, or thunder.
+While wearing this armour, a creature has resistance to one of the following damage types, which you choose when you infuse the item: Acid, Cold, Fire, Force, Lightning, Necrotic, Poison, Psychic, Radiant, or Thunder.

 ---